Mpumelelo083/Mpumelelo-Ndumo-Resume-CV-Website/README.md

 # My-Resume-Website-New
-Resume website built using HTML and CSS to practice my web development skill.
+Resume website built using HTML and CSS to practice my web development skills to create a functional responsive website.